 If you want to transfer, your education provider must assess or consider your request to transfer.
 All education providers have documented procedures about their transfer policy.
 Make sure you understand your education provider's transfer policy, and what your written agreement says you must do, before you attempt to enrol with a new education provider.

 If your education provider does not give you permission to transfer to another education provider and you are not satisfied with the outcome, you should first use your education provider's internal appeal process.
 If you are still not satisfied, you can appeal the education provider's decision at an external complaints handling body such as the State or Territory Ombudsman or the Overseas Student Ombudsman.

-If you already have a student visa to study in Australia and wish to change your main course of study to a lower
+If you already have a student visa and want to change your main course of study to a lower

 Australian Qualification Framework (AQF) level course or a non-AQF level course, you will generally need a new student visa.
 This requirement applies even if the course you change to is with the same education provider.

 You will not need to apply for a new visa if you are changing from an AQF level 10 course (doctoral degree) to an AQF 9 course (Masters degree).

 - if you are studying a Bachelor of Science (Level 7) at a university and wish to transfer to a Diploma of Accounting (Level 5) at the same institution, you would need to apply for and be granted a new student visa.

 - if you are studying a Certificate IV (AQF level 4) and want to transfer to an ELICOS course (non-AQF course), you will need to apply for and be granted a new student visa.